betsyg6/betsygroton/README.md

 ## About

-In case you've gotten to this point and you don't know, I'm Betsy and I'm a software engineer!
-This is a portfolio of all my cool projects :satisfied:
+In case you've gotten to this point and you don't know, I'm Betsy and I'm a software engineer :satisfied: This is a portfolio of all my cool projects!

 ---